MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/coe-overview.md

 ### Automation CoE technical description

-The automation CoE toolkit supports an automation CoE with the following artifacts.
+The automation kit supports an automation CoE with the following artifacts.

 1. The canvas app "Automation Project" to support a way to request and submit automation projects for approval.
 1. The model driven app "Automation Center" to support the creation and maintenance of automation assets like master data records, mapping resources, environments and assigning roles to employees.